 Structures of the balance system inside the inner ear

 The utricle and the saccule also have sensory hair cells lining the floor or wall of each organ, with stereocilia extending into an overlying gel-like layer.
 Here, the gel contains tiny, dense grains of calcium carbonate called otoconia [oh-toe-CONE-ee-ah].
-Whatever the position of your head, gravity pulls on these grains, which then move the stereocilia to signal your head’s position to your brain.
-Any head movement creates a signal that tells your brain about the change in position.
+Whatever the position of your head, gravity pulls on these grains, which then move the stereocilia to signal your head's position to your brain.
+Any head movement creates a signal that tells your brain about the change in head position.

-When you move, the vestibular system detects mechanical forces, including gravity, that stimulate the semicircular canals and the otolithic organs.
+When you move, your vestibular system detects mechanical forces, including gravity, that stimulate the semicircular canals and the otolithic organs.
 These organs work with other sensory systems in your body, such as your vision and your musculoskeletal sensory system, to control the position of your body at rest or in motion.
-This helps you maintain stable posture and keep your balance when you’re walking or running.
+This helps you maintain stable posture and keep your balance when you're walking or running.
 It also helps you keep a stable visual focus on objects when your body changes position.